giantswarm/docs/src/content/reference/web-interface/tenant-cluster-labelling.md

 ---
-title: Giant Swarm Tenant Cluster Labelling in The Web Interface
+title: Labelling Tenant Clusters using the web interface
-description: How to manage tenant cluster labels in our Web Interface.
+description: How to manage tenant cluster labels in our web interface.
 last_review_date: 2020-05-29
 layout: subsection
 weight: 20